Ali Frantti: Professional clubs

+On July 4, 2025, she signed with Galatasaray of the Turkish Sultanlar Ligi.

-USA National Team
+U.S. National Team

 In May 2022, Frantti made her national team debut when she was named to the 25-player roster for the 2022 FIVB Volleyball Nations League tournament.
 In her first match with the national team she had 15 kills, which led the team during the opening match win vs. Dominican Republic.
 She led all players in a win vs. Poland, with 15 kills and 3 blocks.
 A few days later, she had a dominating performance in a win vs. Thailand, finishing with 27 points on 24 kills, two blocks and one ace, and recorded 10 digs.

 Frantti made her second major international competition just 3 months after her national team debut when she was named to the roster for the 2022 FIVB World Championship.
 In the preliminary pool round, she started several matches as an outside hitter, becoming the highest scorer on the floor for all three matches.
 In the opening match victory versus Kazakhstan, she posted a team high 14 points via 13 kills and 1 service ace.
 In the following match versus Canada, she followed up with another high scoring performance, leading all scorers with 15 points via 14 kills and a block.
 The next match saw opponent Bulgaria, which was another victory for the United States.
 Frantti again led in points for the third straight match, with 19 points via 17 kills, a block, and a service ace.